Skip to Content

 It has a stable chemical composition:

-A mineral can be categorized and labeled because it has common features regardless of where it is found.
+A mineral can be categorized and labeled because it has common features regardless of location.
 For example, if you examine the molecular structure of fluorite in one crystal specimen and the molecular structure of fluorite in another, the molecular structure of the two pieces of fluorite will be identical, even if the outer appearance of the crystals varies.

 It has an organized internal structure: The molecules and atoms of a mineral have a stable and repeating pattern, which is why minerals often take on a defined crystalline structure.

-The order of the atoms ends up showing in the resulting mineral’s outward physical appearance as well as in its molecular structure.
+The order of the atoms shows in the resulting mineral’s outward physical appearance and in its molecular structure.

 People also mean different things when they say mineral, depending on the context of the conversation.
-For example, geologists have a very different idea of what minerals are than nutritionists do.
+For example, geologists have a very different idea of what minerals are than nutritionists.

 Nutritionists deal specifically with minerals that are important for human health, while the older meaning of the term is taxonomical.